suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 The binary content of a track is composed of a sequence of objects.
 An Object is the smallest unit that makes sense to decode and may not be independently decodable.
-Object MUST belong to a group ((#groups))
+An Object MUST belong to a group ((#groups))

-Few examples, for video media an object could be an H.264 P frame or could be just a single slice from inside the P Frame.
-For audio media, it could be a audio frame.
+Few examples include, for video media an object could be an H.264 P frame or could be just a single slice from inside the P Frame.
+For audio media, it could be a single audio frame.

 Objects are not partially decodable.
-The end to end encryption and authentication ooperations are performed across the whole object, thus rendering partial objects shall not be possible.
+The end to end encryption and authentication operations are performed across the whole object, thus rendering partial objects unusable.

 Objects MUST be uniquely identifiable within the
 MoQ delivery system.
-Objects carry associated header/metadata containining priority/delivery order, time to live, and other information aiding the caching/forwarding decision at the Relays.
+Objects carry associated header/metadata containining priority, time to live, and other information aiding the caching/forwarding decision at the Relays.
 Objects MAY be optionally cached at Relays.
-Payload of objects are opaque to Relays.
+The content of the Objects are opaque to Relays and delivered on the strict priority order ((#priority))

 ## Object Groups {#groups}